-Veloce: Veloce is the entry level groupset for Campagnolo but is similar to Shimano Tiagra or 105 and SRAM Rival.
-Veloce means 'fast' in Italian which indicates it leapfrogs the recreational or fitness bike and jumps straight into performance road bikes.
+Veloce: Veloce is the entry level groupset for Campagnolo but is similar to Shimano Tiagra or 105 and SRAM Rival and has recently been replaced with a new 11-speed entry level groupset called Centaur.
+Veloce means 'fast' in Italian, which indicates it leapfrogs the recreational or fitness bike and jumps straight into performance road bikes.
 Even at this entry level, the Veloce levers feature 'POWER-SHIFT' which allows you to upshift three sprockets at a time.
 Veloce is a 10-speed groupset option that comes in a short or medium cage derailleur to cater for 29T large sprocket.
 The crankset comes in either a compact 50/34 or traditional 53/39 set-up with limited crankset lengths of 170, 172.5 and 175 mm.

-Athena: Athena is Campagnolo's first 11-speed groupset but will be replaced with the new 'Potenza' groupset at the end of 2016.
+Athena: Athena is Campagnolo's first 11-speed groupset but was replaced with the new 'Potenza' groupset at the end of 2016.

-Potenza: Potenza is an Italian noun for power, intensity and strength and is the new mid-range groupset that will replace Athena and compete again Shimano Ultegra and SRAM Force.
+Potenza: Potenza is an Italian noun for power, intensity and strength and is the new mid-range groupset that replaces Athena and competes against Shimano Ultegra and SRAM Force.
 Potenza features a four-arm crank and re-designed front and rear derailleur to improve shifting.
 While the Potenza features resemble Chorus, Record and Super Record, a mix of alloys is used throughout the groupset to cut down costs.
 The introduction of an 11-32 cassette is a welcome addition and requires a change in rear derailleur geometry to accommodate the larger range.
 The new design allows owners to fit compact (50/34T), semi-compact (52/36T), and standard (53/39T) chainrings to the same crankset.

 Chorus: Campagnolo describe Chorus as 'the perfect solution for sophisticated cyclists searching for Super Record performance at a more competitive price'.
 That price is still likely to be on bikes in excess of $5,000 with high-grade carbon fibre featuring throughout the groupset.
 Chrous has the regular chain ring options; 53/39, 52/36, 50/34, but still only the three crank lengths; 170, 172.5, 175 mm.

 Chorus EPS: Chorus is the first groupset in Campagnolo's range to have the option of electronic shifting known as 'EPS' (Electronic Power Shift).
-The shifting allows you to run up and down the cassette.
 EPS allows the rider to make adjustments on the fly, the "mode" buttons allowing riders to check battery charge, make fine adjustments to the rear or front derailleur, and set the zero position of the rear and front derailleur.

-Record: Record is a professional quality groupset despite having one groupset sitting above it, it's comparable to Shimano Dura-Ace.
+Record: Record is a professional quality groupset despite having one groupset sitting above it, and is comparable to Shimano Dura-Ace.
 Record combines carbon fibre and high-quality alloys to create a groupset that is lightweight, provides impeccable shifting and looks stunning.
-Record hubs feature 'USB' (Ultra Smooth Bearings) ceramic bearings to 'further enhance the wheels' smoothness and reduce weight.'

 Record EPS: The electronic version of the already elite Record groupset.
-At this level it is possible to 'manage your bike fleet and personalise the way your Record EPS groupset works according to your needs' via the 'MyCampy App'.
+At this level it is possible to 'manage your bike fleet and personalise the way your Record EPS groupset works inline with your preferences ' via the 'MyCampy App'.
 You can even add the information gathered from your shifting habits to your usual riding metrics like power, speed, heart rate and distance.